Executive Leadership: The Matter of Business Ethics

 Morality and Ethics in the Workplace

-Research and empirical studies on moral standards and business ethics is sparse.
-But if we look at self-reporting surveys we can see some trends.
+Research and empirical studies on moral standards and business ethics are sparse.
+However, if we look at self-reporting surveys, we can see some trends.
 For example:

 • 86% of managers claim moral standards at work are set by the expectations perceived in the work environment.

-• A corporation’s culture is a strong determinant of individual thought, behavior, and organizational norms.
+• A corporation’s culture strongly determines individual thought, behavior, and organizational norms.

 • Corporate or organizational culture is recognized as a key contextual influence in establishing and maintaining norms.

-When the behaviors of leaders are seen to serve shareholders and themselves, rather than the employees, the community, the environment, or even the customers, there is an increasing sense of distrust of leaders’ motives.
+When executive leadership behaviors are seen to serve shareholders and themselves rather than the employees, the community, the environment, or even the customers, there is an increasing sense of distrust of leaders’ motives.

 Institutional Integrity: The Privilege of Pressure